 I like to play the ‘last meal’ game.
 You know… “what would you eat if you knew your next meal would be your last?”
 Mine always starts with calamari and ends with 100 desserts.
 As I prepare to leave Melbourne, I thought I’d play the ‘one night in Melbourne’ game.
-If faced with only 24 hours in the world’s most liveable city, what would I do?
-I’m lucky to have had more than a year to test out so many amazing foods, festivals and activities and I’m not sure it’s even remotely possible to scratch the surface of Melbourne in one day.
+If faced with only 24 hours in the world’s most liveable city (and the best place to live in Australia), what would I do?
+I’m lucky to have had more than a year to test out so many amazing foods, festivals, and activities and I’m not sure it’s even remotely possible to scratch the surface of Melbourne in one day.
 But I sure as heck am going to try.

 How to spend one night in Melbourne

 Whether you’re a Melbourne local in need of a staycation or stranded in the city due to a canceled flight (I sure hope you got travel insurance for Australia), these activities are sure to be a crowd-pleaser.